-Our amended policy, which became effective July 25, 2023, requires the reimbursement of all or a portion of any incentive-based bonus paid to any officer where: (i) the payment was erroneously awarded based on an accounting error resulting in restatement of the company's financial results, and (ii) a lower payment would have been made to the officer based upon the restated financial results.
+We have a clawback policy that requires the reimbursement of all or a portion of any incentive-based bonus paid to any officer where: (i) the payment was erroneously awarded based on an accounting error resulting in restatement of the company's financial results, and (ii) a lower payment would have been made to the officer based upon the restated financial results.
 In each such instance the Company will, to the extent practicable, seek to recover the amount by which the officer's bonus for the relevant period exceeded the lower payment that would have been made based on the restated financial results.
 Our policy provides that we will not seek to recover bonuses paid more than three years prior to the date on which our board of directors was made aware of the need to restate our financial statements.

-To the extent permitted by law, officers are also required to reimburse us for any bonus we paid to such officer where the officer's employment with the Company was terminated for cause either prior to the payment of the bonus or within six months thereafter.
+We may, to the extent permitted by law and in our discretion, seek to recoup incentive compensation paid to an officer where the officer's employment with the Company was terminated for cause either prior to the payment of the bonus or within six months thereafter.